hectorjsmith/phasmophobia-guide/README.md

 ![Screenshot of ghost info](docs/ghostInfo.png)

+## Realtime Sync

+If you are playing with friends you can set up the tool to keep your observed evidence in sync wiyh each other.
+When connected any change any person makes will be automatically synced to everyone else in the same room 🙌

+Note that this is achieved by using [Supabase](https://supabase.com) as the backend storage and sync server.

 ## Running Locally

 Use the following commands to build and run the project locally.
 This assumes you have a working Javascript/ReactJS development environment.